Albuquerque, NM 87106

 car wrecks and whiplash,

 migraines and other headaches,

-sports injuries, scoliosis, frozen shoulder,
+frozen shoulder, tendinitis,

-plantar fasciitis, carpal tunnel syndrome, etc.
+carpal tunnel syndrome, etc.

 People come to me because they hurt!
 I can almost always help regardless of the source, severity, or duration of the pain.